Thijssss/d-note/README.md

 See the Wiki for more information.
 I have put up some information which should help you get your copy up and running.

+27-02-2017 I have seen activity in the original project, that's good news!
+I want to contribute with certain commits soon.
+           I do probably have some plans on my own so i'll keep this fork alive for now.

  With kind regards,
      Thijssss